vacu9708/Tools-etc/JSON parser with C++/README.md

 ### JavaScript Object Notation (JSON) is a standard text-based format for representing structured data.

 ## Process
-1. Read a txt file and put the text to document buffer.
+1. Reading a txt file and put the text to document buffer.
-2. Find string tokens in the document buffer and save them in token array.
+2. Finding string tokens in the document buffer and save them in token array.
-3. Print the elements of the token array.
+3. Printing the elements of the token array.
 4. Deallocation

 ~~~c++